Arcadia-Science/arcadia-computational-training/README.md

 The repository is still a work in progress so things may shift around as we settle on an organizational structure.

 The content in this repository is meant to present a sensible set of defaults for common computational tasks in biology at the time that the content is added to the repo.

+## Building and deploying a site with MkDocs

+[MkDocs](https://www.mkdocs.org/) is static site generator that integrates nicely with GitHub to build websites from repositories.

+The file [mkdocs.yml](mkdocs.yml) controls the website layout and organization of the website (as opposed to this being controlled by the file structure in the repository).

+This website uses the [Bootswatch](https://mkdocs.github.io/mkdocs-bootswatch/) [lux](https://mkdocs.github.io/mkdocs-bootswatch/#lux) theme.
+The [installation & usage](https://mkdocs.github.io/mkdocs-bootswatch/#installation-usage) instructions were added to the [.github/workflows/gh-pages.yml](.github/workflows/gh-pages.yml) as the first `run` directive.